shubham184/shubham184.github.io/_projects/modern-telco-integration.md

    - New service introduction time could be reduced from months to **weeks**, with some simple services launched in days.
    - Partner onboarding time could be decreased by **60%** through standardized APIs and self-service integration portals.

-   _Example: Telenet could quickly launch a new IoT-based smart home service by easily integrating with IoT device partners through the API platform and rapidly configuring the necessary billing and provisioning workflows._
+   _Example: BelgiCom could quickly launch a new IoT-based smart home service by easily integrating with IoT device partners through the API platform and rapidly configuring the necessary billing and provisioning workflows._

 5. **Cost Savings and Revenue Growth**:

    - We could see a **30% reduction** in IT maintenance costs due to the retirement of legacy point-to-point integrations.
    - There could be a **10% increase** in upsell opportunities identified through improved customer data integration and real-time analytics.

-   _Example: By consolidating multiple legacy mediation systems into a single, modern integration platform, Telenet could significantly reduce licensing and maintenance costs.
+   _Example: By consolidating multiple legacy mediation systems into a single, modern integration platform, BelgiCom could significantly reduce licensing and maintenance costs.
 Additionally, the real-time integration of usage data with the CRM system could enable customer service representatives to make personalized upsell offers, increasing average revenue per user._

 6. **Improved Customer Satisfaction**: